School children win $430,000 for New Providence Safe Routes to School

 In 2014 we started documenting New Providence kids walking and biking in order to gain SRTS recognition which confer “points” towards winning grants.
 Then in 2016 and again in 2019 volunteers wrote our first School Travel Plan.
 Recently, grants for safe routes to transportation, retail and recreation were also available.
 That’s why we added a Master Walk and Bike plan to our 2019-2021 travel plan goals.

 Ideas for future grants?

 Want to see improvements along your walk to school?
 Be part of the solution!
 Take pictures; count walkers, bikers or cars; document trouble spots.
-Discuss them at your next PTA/PTO/PTSA meeting, submit them through the town’s action line and take a long term view.
+Discuss them at your next PTA/PTO/PTSA meeting, write a walk and bikeability audit like this one and take a long term view.

 Sources to start with if you want to learn more.